Career resources for international students

 Job search and information resources

-- UW Bothell Center for International Education (CIE): information on advising, employment, scholarships and other valuable campus resources.
-You can view the CIE Employment Page as well.
+- UW Bothell International Student Services (ISS): information on advising, employment, scholarships and other valuable campus resources.
+You can view the ISS Employment Page as well.

 - Career Services events: Check out information on upcoming career fairs and employer events and review past workshops, including the videos and PowerPoint slides specific to international students.